-Nashville sues over Tennessee law letting state pick six of 13 on local pro sports facility board
+Nashville sues over Tennessee law letting state pick 6 of 13 on local pro sports facility board

 At the urging of Nashville officials, a judicial panel decided last month that the state cannot enforce a new law making it easier to pass changes through the metro council to the local fairgrounds speedway, which is being considered for upgrades in hopes of drawing a NASCAR race.

-Separately, judges blocked the law cutting the metro council from 40 to 20 seats in half before it would have taken effect for the August elections.
+Separately, judges blocked the law cutting the metro council from 40 to 20 seats before it would have taken effect for the August elections.

 Judges declined to quickly halt another change that gives the state a majority of the appointments to the board overseeing Nashville International Airport.
 The case is now in a position for judges to decide again soon whether the takeover should be reversed.